Thursford Collection: Thursford Collection

-In 1976 on the death of his wife Minnie, Cushing realised his collection could be subject to death duties when he died, and so set up the Thursford Collection as a trust-endowed charity.
-Now run by his youngest son, John, the Thursford Collection attracts 170,000 visitors a year.
+In 1976, Cushing realised his collection could be subject to death duties when he died, and so set up the Thursford Collection as a trust-endowed charity which took effect in January 1977.
+Now run by George's youngest son John, the Thursford Collection attracts 170,000 visitors a year.
 George Cushing died on 26 February 2003, aged 98.

 The collection today includes a Mighty Wurlitzer which is the fourth-largest in Europe, and has a total of 1,339 pipes.
 The Wurlitzer was rescued from the Paramount Theatre / Odeon Cinema Leeds.
 There is also a 19th-century gondola merry-go-round which was built in the Norfolk factory of Frederick Savage, decorated with carved heads depicting Queen Victoria and her family, including the German Kaiser Wilhelm II.

 In popular culture

-One of the organs in the collection, a Wellershaus, was seen and heard in the Dad's Army episode Everybody's Trucking, originally aired on 15 November 1974.
+One of the mechanical organs in the collection, a Wellershaus, was seen and heard in the Dad's Army television episode Everybody's Trucking, originally aired on 15 November 1974.